The UK Government is advised each year by the LPC (Low Pay Commission) on the level of the NLW and NMW each year.

 What will the National Living Wage be in 2025?

-The LPC (Low Pay Commission) is an independent body that advises the government on the level of the minimum wage and they have been asked to recommend a rate for 2025 that keeps the NLW at two thirds of median earnings.
+The LPC (Low Pay Commission) is an independent body that advises the government on the level of the minimum wage.
+Earlier this year, the government issued a instructing the LPC to:

-- Recommend a NLW rate that does not drop below two-thirds of median earnings that considers:
+• Recommend a NLW rate that does not drop below two-thirds of median earnings that considers:

-- the impact on business, competitiveness, the labour market and the wider economy
+• the impact on business, competitiveness, the labour market and the wider economy

-- the cost of living.
+• the cost of living.

-- Recommend a rate for 18 – 20-year-olds taking into account an ambition to narrow the gap with the NLW taking steps year by year in order to achieve a single adult rate applied to all workers over 18 years of age.
+• Recommend a rate for 18-20 year olds taking into account an ambition to narrow the gap with the NLW taking steps year by year in order to achieve a single adult rate applied to all workers over 18 years of age.

-For the latest information, visit: National Living Wage 2025 – Government issues fresh remit.Ìý
+For the latest information, visit: .Ìý

 More from »Ê¼Ò»ªÈË: